-We’ve learned over time that we can’t just throw homeschool high schoolers into composing and presenting speeches.
-They will NEVER learn to love public speaking that way!
+We have learned over time that we cannot just throw homeschool high schoolers into composing and presenting speeches.
+Actually, they will NEVER learn to love public speaking that way!

 Instead, we ease them into public speaking with non-threatening, familiar, low-preparation-energy experiences and build up to speech writing.
 We also throw in practical, use-it-in-life material like interview skills and Bible lesson presentations.